Resources

 The term mobile payments can be confusing at best for both business merchants and customers.
 How so?
 That’s because the term is used interchangeably to refer to both mobile card readers that accept payments and mobile payments themselves.

-On the one hand, mobile card readers are point-of-sale (POS) solutions that accept physical and virtual card payments.
+On one hand, mobile card readers are point-of-sale (POS) solutions that accept physical card and virtual card payments.

 For the purposes of this article, mobile payments will refer to any type of payment processing service performed from or via a mobile device to accept funds from customers.
 Mobile payments are made possible because of the best aPOS or mPOS technology.